With so many soccer rules, it is difficult to know where to start. So, I formed the most important soccer rules in an easy-to-follow A-Z list.

-To mark another player, you keep between your goal and the opposition player.
-Make sure they don’t get past you and stay within a yard or two.
+You keep between your goal and the opposition player to mark another player.
+Make sure they don’t get past you and stay within a yard.

 As in the example below, each player will not always have an opposition player to mark.
 So they will stay in their zone.